-- A simple, clear font has been used. - All text is of an appropriate size. - Use of block capitals, italics and underlining is limited. - Text is left aligned and set horizontally. - Text is not condensed or stretched. - Space between lines and paragraphs is adequate. - There is good contrast between text and background. - Layout is simple, consistent and logical. - Heading styles are consistent throughout the document. - Page margins are wide enough to allow flat binding. - Page numbers are visible and in a consistent location. - There is adequate space or a vertical line between columns. - Tables have visible borders, with adequate space between text and border. - Table headings are repeated at the top of each page, and cells are not split across page breaks. - Text boxes and images are easily located and do not interfere with the flow of text. - Graphics are clearly designed. - No information is conveyed solely on graphics or colour. - Text within graphics is clear, consistent and the same size as the main text. - In contents lists, indexes and glossaries, page numbers are visibly linked to the reference. - Paper is thick enough to prevent show-through. - Document is bound so that it can be opened flat.
+A simple, clear font has been used.
+All text is of an appropriate size.
+Use of blocks capitals, italics and underlining is limited.
+Text is left aligned and set horizontally.
+Text is not condensed or stretched.
+Space between lines and paragraphs is adequate.
+There is good contrast between text and background.
+Layout is simple, consistent and logical.
+Heading styles are consistent throughout the document.
+Page margins are wide enough to allow flat binding.
+Page numbers are visible and in a consistent location.
+There is adequate space or a vertical line between columns.
+Tables have visible borders, with adequate space between text and border.
+Table headings are repeated at the top of each page, and cells are not split across page breaks.

-Checklist for reformatting into large print

-- Copyright permission obtained if required. - Text meets clear print guidelines. - Graphics meet clear print guidelines. - No information is conveyed solely through graphics or colour. - Original print page numbers have been inserted. - The needs of the individual reader have been accommodated.
+Text boxes and images are easily located and do not interfere with the flow of text.
+Graphics are clearly designed.
+No information is conveyed solely on graphics or colour.
+Text within graphics is clear, consistent and the same size as the main text.
+In contents lists, indexes and glossaries, page numbers are visibly linked to the reference.
+Paper is thick enough to prevent show-through.
+Document is bound so that it can be opened flat. p 5 Ch ecklist for reformatting into large print Copyright permission obtained if required.
+Text meets clear print guidelines.
+Text meets clear print guidelines.
+Text meets clear print guidelines.
+Graphics meet clear print guidelines.
+No information is conveyed solely through graphics or